SilkRose/Pony/stories/cardboard-casket/cardboard-casket.md

 Sweetie Belle trots away as all of my attempts were for naught.
 Nothing worked, nothing could save me now.
 The one chance I had for salvation, trotting away, sealing my end.
 She was so close, and I so helpless.

 My body decides to pity me as I start to cry.
 I enjoy every teardrop as it will most likely be the last shred of comfort I have in life.
-Each drop rolling down my face as I dream of making the noise.
+Each drop rolling down my face as I dream of making a sound.
 Wishing for one last good cry before I go.